nimblewomble: An R package for Bayesian Wombling with nimble: Spatial Wombling

 \subsection{Wombling with Closed Forms}

 We acknowledge that \cref{eq:variance_wm} requires 2-dimensional quadrature which is computationally expensive to evaluate.
-We work with the Mat\'ern kernel for which closed form analytic expressions exist for the entries of $\bK_\bGamma(t^*,t^*)$ improving on \cite{banerjee2006bayesian,halder_bayesian_2024} (see Theorems 1~\&~2 in the Supplement).
-The benefits are reduced computation time and ease of implementation.
-Our {\bf R}-package, \texttt{nimblewomble} features Mat\'ern kernels with $\nu = \frac{3}{2}, \frac{5}{2}$ and $\infty$ (squared exponential).
+We work with the Mat\'ern kernel for which closed form analytic expressions exist for the entries of $\bK_\bGamma(t^*,t^*)$ improving on \cite{banerjee2006bayesian,halder2024bayesian} (see Theorems 1~\&~2 in the Supplement). { Apart from reduced computation time resulting from the reduction of a surface integral to closed-form expressions, the Mat\'ern class is uniquely suited for wombling, featuring a dedicated fractal parameter that controls process smoothness and thereby guaranteeing validity of posterior inference on derivatives and line integrals \citep[see, e.g.,][]{halder2024bayesian}}.
+Our \texttt{R}-package, \texttt{nimblewomble} features Mat\'ern kernels with $\nu = \frac{3}{2}, \frac{5}{2}$ and $\infty$ (squared exponential).